-- Coronation Chicken: Another classic sandwich filling from a dish designed for the coronation of Queen Elizabeth II in 1952.
-It was meant as a representation of the then colonial nature of the British Empire.
+- Coronation chicken: This is another classic sandwich filling from a dish designed for the coronation of Queen Elizabeth II in 1952.
+It is a chicken salad combination with fruit and curry, meant as a representation of the then colonial nature of the British Empire.

-- Tomato Sandwiches: These are a bit less popular as they can make the bread soggy.
-Only serve these if you can make them fresh.
+- Tomato sandwiches: These are a bit less popular as they can make the bread soggy.
+Only serve these if you can make them immediately before serving.

 All of the above sandwich fillings can be placed in finger rolls as well.
 Use bread buns for a heartier sandwich.Continue to 3 of 5 below.

 Sandwiches and rolls are the heavyweights of the savory part of the cricket tea but do consider other savory treats.
 These are real classics which deserve a place on the table and for which the cricketers will be very grateful.

 - Sausage rolls: British and Irish parties rarely happen without a couple sausage roll plates.
 They're surprisingly quick and can be frozen if you make them in advance.

 - Mini pork pies: There's something special about pork pies.
 Make miniature versions for your cricket tea.

 - Scotch eggs: Once a heavy, deep-fried treat, today's Scotch eggs are a little healthier but no less delicious.